ibm-cloud-docs/ContinuousDelivery/tekton_deploy_var.md

 ## PipelineRun `ConfigMap` and `Secret`
 {: #tekton_envprop}

 The {{site.data.keyword.contdelivery_short}} Tekton PipelineRun resource creates a specific `ConfigMap` and `Secret` for environment properties.
-Secure properties are available in the `secure-properties` Kubernetes `Secret`.
+Secure properties are available in the `secure-properties` Kubernetes `Secret`, including any `Tool integration` properties for which the selected field contains a secure value.
 Non-secure properties are available in the `environment-properties` Kubernetes `ConfigMap`.
 The keys are the name of the field that is provided in the pipeline authoring UI.

 When you access a `ConfigMap` or `Secret`, make sure that you locate the correct object name and references so that your pipeline can successfully complete.
 {: important}